English | Français | Deutsch | Italiano | 繁 | 简

 Consent (for clients who have not requested or received services but have signed up to receive Christie’s news online, at an event, by talking to a member of staff)

-To create and maintain records on art objects to assist with checks on authenticity, provenance and title and prevent fraud, theft or other unlawful activities
+To create and maintain records on art objects to assist us (and, in the case of our public records including our online lot pages and online and printed catalogues and the wider public) with checks on authenticity, provenance, title and object value and prevent fraud, theft or other unlawful activities

 - your interest in, possession of, or ownership (historic or current) of any relevant art object, or similar object